OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 Except from **v1.1**, which is a git tag, all versions are git branches in the dataset repository (e.g. [**v1.2**](https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/tree/v1.2/data)).

-The <a href="#loading-the-dataset-subsets-and-versions">Loading the Dataset, Subsets, and Versions</a> section contains example Python code for loading and iterating over the dataset with different configurations, including source, language and version.
+The <a href="#example-use-in-python">Example use in Python</a> section contains example Python code for loading and iterating over the dataset with different configurations, including source, language and version.

 ### Details on Data Sources